Create a Personal Forensics Lab Part 5: The Windows 7 Workstations

 - Install all available Windows updates

-- Adjust timezone
+- Adjust the timezone

 - Install antivirus